voxel51/fiftyone/docs/source/user_guide/using_views.rst

 .. note::

-    If you edit the `support` or |Classification| of a sample in a clips view created from video classifications, the changes will be applied to the corresponding |VideoClassification| in the source dataset.
+    If you edit the `support` or |Classification| of a sample in a clips view created from temporal detections, the changes will be applied to the corresponding |TemporalDetection| in the source dataset.

-Continuing from the example above, if you would like to see clips only for specific video classification labels, you can achieve this by first :ref:`filtering the labels <filtering-sample-contents>`:
+Continuing from the example above, if you would like to see clips only for specific temporal detection labels, you can achieve this by first :ref:`filtering the labels <filtering-sample-contents>`:

 .. code-block:: python